vmware/container-service-extension/docs/ENT_PKS.md

 Enabling Enterprise PKS as a K8s provider changes the default behavior of CSE as described below.
-Presence of option `--pks-config <pks-config-file> ` while executing `cse run` gives an indication to CSE that Enterprise PKS is enabled (in addition to Native vCD) as a K8s provider in the system.
+Presence of option `--pks-config <pks-config-file> ` while executing `cse run` gives an indication to CSE that Enterprise PKS is enabled (in addition to Native VCD) as a K8s provider in the system.

 * CSE begins to mandate that all `ovdc` has to be enabled for either Native or Enterprise PKS as a backing K8s provider.
 Cloud Administrators can do so via